 Our Time at Ek Balam

 I really loved visiting Ek Balam, this site is not as polished as Chichen Itza but it was cool to learn about this lesser known city, it was really different from some of the other Mayan ruin sites that I have visited.
 You can explore the whole area and can still climb the structures.
 Climbing El Torre was a little nerve racking but worth it for the amazing views at the top.
 If you want to see the tomb carvings, you have to climb about half of El Torre, so be prepared.
 There are no railings and the stairs are a little shallow, so wear good shoes and take your time.
-If you want to visit somewhere a little different and quiet, you should check out Ek Balam.
-It ended up being one of my favorite Mayan ruins visits.

 Stop 3 | Lunch in Valladolid